Lexington School (Grand Rapids, Michigan)

-The Lexington School is a former public school building located at 45 Lexington, NW, in Grand Rapids, Michigan.
+The Lexington School is a former public school building located at 45 Lexington, NW, in Grand Rapids, Michigan, United States.
 It was listed on the National Register of Historic Places in 2013.
 As of 2015, the building was slated for redevelopment into apartments.

 History

 A Lexington School building was constructed in this neighborhood in the 1860s.
 By 1913, however, the earlier school building was well out of date, and the Grand Rapids Board of Education decided to replace it.
 In early 1915, money was allocated and a plot of land just to the south of the 1860s school was obtained.
 The houses on the new plot were demolished, and Board architect Henry H. Turner designed a new elementary school.
 General contractors Horner & Kelly were hired to construct the building.
 This new school contained facilities reflecting the newest trends in education at the time, including a library, gymnasium, and a kindergarten.
 The library, in fact, was a branch of the Grand Rapids Public Library, an innovation particular to Grand Rapids.
 The new school opened in April 1915.
 The 1860s school was eventually demolished.